htet75/Unix-Shell/REPORT.md

 ## Testing
-To verify the correctness of our program, we compared the output of our **sshell** with the reference shell as well as running all examples in the given project proposal.
+To verify the correctness of our program, we compared the output of our `sshell` with the reference shell as well as running all examples in the given project proposal.
 The provided tester script was also used to check our program is running correctly.
 During the writing of the program, everytime the new feature is added to the progra, we utilize `printf()` function in order to make sure that each function is working as we intended it to work.
 Whenever we found error in the program, we examine the potential problem closely by inserting `printf()` function at each individual line in order to see the real cause of the error.
+During the process of managing errors in the program, we also tested the program with potential inputs that can break the program and prevent them accordingly.

 ## Limitations
 The `sshell` input is limited by a few assumptions.